MODERN SLAVERY STATEMENT

 ASML operates under the three lines of defence model which includes a full suite of policies as well as a mature Risk Management framework embedded throughout the organisation to ensure ASML effectively identifies, controls and mitigates risks throughout the business.

-All ASML employees are required to confirm that they have read the Employee Handbook as part of their induction process.
-The Employee Handbook includes sections on;
+All Apollo employees are required to confirm that they have read the Employee Handbook as part of their induction process.
+The Employee Handbook includes sections on:

 • Apollo Code of Conduct and Ethics;